Thinking of Joining the EPS?

 The components are:

-- Basic membership (Ordinary, Country Member and Student rates)
+- Basic membership (Ordinary, Country Member, Digital (on-line) Only Member (no prints or access to premises) and Student/Under 25 rates)

 - Optional extras: